The School for Good and Evil (film): Costumes

+Over 800 costumes and 600 pairs of shoes were produced by more than 70 costumers.
 The costumes maintained the design's individuality and distinctiveness, with Reneé Kalfus and Feig designing them.
-It felt fitting that each character would bring their own sense of style and culture given that many of the characters are the children of well-known fairy tale characters.
-Feig said he allowed Kalfus to "run wild" with this concept.
+For the creative team, it felt fitting that each character would bring their own sense of style and culture given that many of the characters are the children of well-known fairy tale characters.
+Feig said he allowed Kalfus creative freedom with this concept.
 The costumes were inspired by a variety of media, including classic fairy tales and Beyoncé.
-Unlike the books, the film the students do not wear uniforms, allowing, according to Chainani, more creativity.
 The actors were encouraged to contribute to their costumes.
 In particular, Theron wanted Lesso to have a tailored and severe silhouette; she also suggested the ginger hair and showed Feig various reference photos.
 Caruso discussed Sophie's evolution of style with Kalfus, including with "princessy" dresses and "potato sack" uniform at the School for Evil.
 She eventually transitions into punk glam costumes, which Caruso felt needed "such a specific type of hot that suits her fiery spirit".
 Wylie insisted on keeping her curly hair, wanting to show such hair can still be associated with princesses.
-Over 800 costumes and 600 pairs of shoes were produced by more than 70 costumers.
-The wolf characters are "guys in suits, with animatronic heads" so the actors had something to act against.
 Professor Dovey's blond bouffant wig took seven weeks to produce, including one to create its color; designer Linda Villalobos chose its look to highlight her goodness and prevent her from looking evil, as well as demonstrate texture.
+The wolf characters are portrayed by men in suits wearing animatronic heads so the actors had something to act against.